The Pre-Season meeting

 Additional In-Season Training

-The Parent Manager should regularly encourage participation (as part of weekly email, etc) in individualized clinics such as goal scoring, goalkeeping and PACE fitness training sessions.
+The Parent Manager and Assistant Coaches should regularly encourage participation (as part of weekly email, etc) in individualized clinics offered by SIT.

 Coordination with Opposing Teams' Parent Managers